JorjaFox/website/content/_posts-old-blog/2013-10-03-how-i-became-an-elephant-wins-jackson-hole-wildlife-film-festival.md

 ---
 id: 8649
-title: '&#8220;How I Became an Elephant&#8221; Wins Jackson Hole Wildlife Film Festival'
+title: '"How I Became an Elephant" Wins Jackson Hole Wildlife Film Festival'
 date: '2013-10-03T14:00:43-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'The Elephants are the winners at the Jackson Hole Wildlife Film Festival!'